lukechilds/zsh-nvm/README.md

 [`nvm`](https://github.com/creationix/nvm) is an awesome tool but it can be kind of a pain to install and keep up to date.
 This zsh plugin allows you to quickly setup `nvm` once, save it in your dotfiles, then never worry about it again.

 The plugin will install the latest stable release of `nvm` if you don't already have it, and then automatically `source` it for you.
-You can upgrade `nvm` to the latest version whenever you want without losing your installed `node` versions by running `nvm_update`.
+You can upgrade `nvm` to the latest version whenever you want without losing your installed `node` versions by running `nvm upgrade`.

 Although this is written as a zsh plugin, it also works with bash if you follow the [manual installation instructions](#manually).